neomjs/neo/resources/data/deck/learnneo/p/Earthquakes.md

 At this point we have a application with minimal content.
 You also know how to do some debugging.
 Let's do something more interesting.

 ##Lab.
-Fetch earthquakes data and show it in a table
+Fetch Earthquakes Data and Show it in a Table

 <!-- lab -->